rudderlabs/rudderstack-docs/destinations/marketing/qualtrics/Qualtrics Website Feedback.md

         testDimension: "true"
 });
 ```

+For the above example, The event will be sent as `Viewed name Page`, if the **Generic Page Title** option is disabled in the RudderStack dashboard.
+If enabled, the event will be sent as `Viewed a Page`.

 {% hint style="warning" %}
-For the above example, The event will be sent as `Viewed name Page`, if the Generic Page Title option is disabled.
-Otherwise, the event will be sent as `Viewed a Page`.
+If both the name and category fields are absent in the `page` call and the **Generic Page Title** option is disabled, RudderStack will not send the event to Qualtrics.
 {% endhint %}

-{% hint style="warning" %}
-if both the name and category fields are absent in the page call, while this option is disabled, RudderStack will not be sending the event to Qualtrics.
-{% endhint %}

 ## Track

 The `track` call lets you keep track on how many time a user performs certain actions.
 Any events being tracked can be passed as embedded data to the intercept target.
 After the track call you will find the Qualtrics servey being loaded.

-In this case, the value of event field of the track call will be used while sending the event.
+In this case, the value of event field of the `track` call will be used as the event name while sending it to Qualtrics.

 A sample `track` call is as shown: